 Most people, when asked how their massage felt, say something like “great”, “wonderful”, “relaxing”, “opening”, “heavenly”, etc. You might notice that all those responses describe a feeling.
 And what’s wrong with that?

 Do your feelings matter?

-It seems to me that the massage therapist profession as a whole feels quite obligated to talk about their work in scientific terms.
+It seems to me that the massage therapy profession as a whole feels quite obligated to talk about their work in scientific terms.

-Feelings and personal experiences are often given a less important status – not something that is taken very seriously.
+Feelings and personal experiences are often seen as less important – not as something that is taken very seriously.

 The fact is that the massage therapy profession is trying hard to become acceptable to the scientific and medical community.

 In the light of this scientific recognition, your sense of intuition, your ability to read your client’s energy, is not an officially accepted skill, although in actual practice it counts very much.

 We might ask ourselves to whom we need to prove the quality of our massage work – to our clients or to the scientists.

 There are therapists who label their work ‘clinical’ or ‘medical’.
 In spite of such names, in the end, the only thing that matters is that the client feels better.